freemocap/2025-nsf-pose/notes/document-notes/2024-freemocap-nsf-pose-outline.md

 ### The FreeMoCap Project (FMC-P)
   (include tables crossing each list with `current`, `in development`, `planned`)
+  - Artifacts
+    - FreeMoCap Software(s)
+      - Core FreeMoCap Software(s)
+        - Composed of various sub-skelly repos, each of which:
+          - Can operate in a standalone format
+          - Matches general architecture and CI/CD structure of parent `freemocap` software
+          -
   - Infrastructure Table:
       - Technical Capacities
       - Infrastructure